Skip to content

 Section titled “Part 1 — Create an instance from a Pydantic schema”

 xmemory stores data in typed instances.
 Each instance has a schema that describes the objects and relations you want to track.
-Pass your Pydantic model’s JSON schema to /instance/generate_schema — xmemory converts it into its own typed schema and returns it ready for instance creation.
+Pass your Pydantic model’s JSON schema to the schema generation endpoint — xmemory converts it into its own typed schema and returns it ready for instance creation.

 import os